Michigan Nursing Home Medicaid

 Michigan Medicaid Lawyer for Married Couples

 If you are faced with the reality that your spouse has been admitted to a nursing facility and that your spouse will not be able to return home, you are probably wondering how to pay for your spouse’s care and still live comfortably in your home.
-Elder Law Attorney Elizabeth M. Vincent is experienced in assisting families protect the life they have worked so hard to build for themselves.
+Michigan Justice is experienced in assisting families to protect the life they have worked so hard to build for themselves.
 With proper planning, it is possible to protect nearly 100% of your estate and still qualify your spouse for Medicaid assistance.
 If this is not done, your assets will quickly be depleted to the maximum allowable amount that a married couple can keep and qualify for Medicaid.

-Contact our office to speak with experienced Michigan Elder Lawyer Elizabeth M. Vincent to discuss your options and protect your family’s life savings.
+Contact our office to speak with an experienced Michigan Elder Lawyer to discuss your options and protect your family’s life savings.

 Michigan Medicaid Lawyer for Single Individuals

 If your loved one is no longer able to reside in their home but their assets (not including their home and one vehicle) total more than $2,000 your loved one will not qualify for Medicaid without proper planning.
-Experienced Elder Law Attorney Elizabeth M. Vincent has a number of strategies that can help protect approximately half of your loved one’s estate while still qualifying your loved one for Medicaid.
+Experienced Elder Law Attorney we have a number of strategies that can help protect approximately half of your loved one’s estate while still qualifying your loved one for Medicaid.
 Contact us today to discuss your options with Mt.
-Clemens Elder Lawyer Elizabeth M. Vincent.
+Clemens Elder Law attorney.